Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 You have a general idea of what to expect when attending a black-tie event.
 Now it is time to go over the specifics for each piece.

-A black suit is like the artist’s canvas in formalwear.
+A black tuxedo is like the artist’s canvas in formalwear.
 It is the basic building block for the rest of your formal outfit.
 Use this as your base; worn correctly, everything else falls into place.

 Not only does a back vent lower the level of formality, but it makes the jacket bunch up oddly when you sit.
 Business suits have back vents, but not dinner jackets!

 Peak lapels are a head-turning look, quite fashion-forward.
-If you choose a double-breasted suit, these are best for that style.
+They add the illusion of height and are slimming for the wearer.
+If you choose a double-breasted tuxedo, these are best for that style.

-Shawl lapels are a special variation of a lapel, perfectly suitable for a black-tie event.
+Shawl lapels are found exclusively on tuxedos and dinner jackets, perfectly suitable for a black-tie event.
 They can be on either single-breasted or double-breasted jackets.

 Formal trousers have a single satin or silk stripe along the outer seam of the pants.

-White Dress Shirt
+White Tuxedo Shirt